spetrov/ping-sdk-ios/README.md

   </picture>
 </div>

-# PingStorage SDK update for a new version
+# PingStorage SDK update for a new version gaga

 The PingStorage SDK provides a flexible storage interface and a set of common storage solutions for the Ping SDKs.